 Should you buy an older home in Council Bluffs or Omaha?
 A lot of people think so, and the statistics bear that out.
 While around 500,000 homes sold this year will be new construction, the vast majority – 5.2 million – will be existing homes, many of them older homes.
 In addition, the “typical home” purchased was built around 1976, and many homes are older than that.
 But hold on!
-Before you jump in and buy an older home in Council Bluffs or Omaha, you need to be aware of the pros and cons of buying older homes in Council Bluffs.
+Before you jump in and buy an older home in Council Bluffs or Omaha, you need to be aware of the pros and cons of buying older homes in Omaha.

-Pros of Buying Older Homes in Council Bluffs
+Pros of Buying Older Homes in Omaha

 Without a doubt, there are several advantages to buying older homes, such as:

 One of the most compelling pros of buying older homes in [market-city] or anywhere else is the fact that they typically cost much less than newer homes, particularly new construction.
 “On average,” statistics show, “a newly constructed home can cost 25 to 30 percent more than an old home.”
 Although older homes may be in more desirable locations, which can drive up the value, they “are generally less expensive than their newer counterparts.”

 For many people, one of the biggest draws of older homes is their character and charm.
 Newer homes in newer developments often look as though they were all cast in the same mold, without any individual character or distinguishing personality.
 “Many older homes have distinct architectural details (Victorian, Craftsman, or mid-century modern, to name a few) that lend variety, interest, and charm in a way new construction just can’t duplicate.”

 More often than not, older homes have fairly large yards (and beautiful mature trees) compared to new homes.
 Overall, lot sizes have been shrinking while builders are still trying to maximize house square footage.
 No matter how great a new home may seem, that postage-stamp back yard will hinder outdoor living and kids’ playing.